 - The Will must be executed according to specific rules and regulations

 - After your death, the Will must be filed by the probate court in order for it to become effective

 A Will can help you accomplish all of the following goals:

 - Allow you, not the state, to determine who receives your probate assets after you pass away

 - Name a person of your choosing as guardian for your minor children

 - Name the person or institution you want to manage your estate after death

 - Bequeath gifts to charity upon your death

-At Cholewka Law, our Arizona estate planning attorneys can design a customized Will that addresses your particular needs, goals and concerns.
+At Cholewka Law, our Arizona estate planning attorney can design a customized Will that addresses your particular needs, goals and concerns.
 We can help ensure that you give what you want to whom you want in the manner you want.
 We can also administer your estate to ensure your wishes are carried out to the letter of the law.
-Contact us today for a personal meeting to discuss your specific needs.

 To learn more about wills, click here to receive The 5 Most Important Estate Planning Documents guide.
 Better still, why not contact us to schedule a personal meeting with Becky Cholewka?
 She welcomes the opportunity to meet you and discuss your particular needs and goals.